pingcap/docs-tidb-operator/en/enable-tls-for-dm.md

 ## Use DM to migrate data between MySQL/TiDB databases that enable TLS for the MySQL client

-The following section describes how to configure DM to enable synchronously TLS-authenticated MySQL/TiDB database of MySQL client.
+This section describes how to configure DM to migrate data between MySQL/TiDB databases that enable TLS for the MySQL client.

 To learn how to enable TLS for the MySQL client of TiDB, refer to [Enable TLS for the MySQL Client](enable-tls-for-mysql-client.md).

-### Step 1: Create the Kubernetes Secret object of TLS of each MySQL client
+### Step 1: Create the Kubernetes Secret object for each TLS-enabled MySQL client

-Suppose you deployed a MySQL/TiDB database with MySQL client TLS enabled.
-To create a Secret object for the TiDB cluster using the following command:
+Suppose you have deployed a MySQL/TiDB database with TLS-enabled for the MySQL client.
+To create Secret objects for the TiDB cluster, execute the following command:

 {{< copyable "shell-regular" >}}